maninalift/youtube-warden/README.md

 ## Installation

-Checkout this repository.
+Download and extract a [release](https://github.com/maninalift/youtube-warden/releases/) or checkout this repository and build using `npm run build`.

 In Google Chrome, in the settings, under extensions, turn on "developer mode" from the toggle button on the top-right.

 Restart Google chrome.

-In Google Chrome, in the settings, under extensions, click "load unpacked" and navigate to the "dist" directory of this repository.
+In Google Chrome, in the settings, under extensions, click "load unpacked" and navigate to the "dist" directory of the repository or the directory of the extracted release.

 Make sure this extension is enabled and navigate to youtube.com then set up a password.